pingcap/docs/v2.1/how-to/upgrade/from-previous-version.md

     - Roll update to 2.0.1 or later 2.0.x versions, and then roll update to the 2.1 version
 + If you upgrade from TiDB 2.0.6 or earlier to TiDB 2.1, check if there is any ongoing DDL operation, especially the time consuming `Add Index` operation, because the DDL operations slow down the upgrading process.
 If there is ongoing DDL operation, wait for the DDL operation finishes and then roll update.

-## Precaution
+> **Note:**
+>

-Do not execute any DDL statements during the upgrading process, otherwise the undefined behavior error might occur.
+> Do not execute any DDL statements during the upgrading process, otherwise the undefined behavior error might occur.

 ## Step 1: Install Ansible and dependencies on the Control Machine